Special Guardianship

 Local authorities may also provide services to people outside their area in other circumstances where the authority considers it appropriate.
 For example, transitional arrangements by the originating authority where a family move to allow time for the new authority to review the family’s existing plan without a break in service provision.

-In addition to the support provided by local authorities, the Adoption Support Fund in England also covers therapeutic support for children, living in England, who were previously in care immediately before the making of a Special Guardianship Order.
+In addition to the support provided by local authorities, the Adoption and Special Guardianship Support Fund in England also covers therapeutic support for children, living in England, who were previously in care immediately before the making of a Special Guardianship Order.

-Based on the assessment of needs, local authorities can apply for funding from the Adoption Support Fund (ASF).
+Based on the assessment of needs, local authorities can apply for funding from the Adoption and Special Guardianship Support Fund.

 11. Entitlement to Assessment for Special Guardianship Support